Belhar Confession: Adoption by the Dutch Reformed Church in South Africa

 The URCSA has made it a prerequisite for the Dutch Reformed Church in South Africa (NGK) to join the united denomination that all of its members adopt the Belhar Confession.
 Although the NGK is eager to join the new denomination, it has decided not to compel existing members to submit to the confession.
 The NGK had offered to compel only new members of the NGK to submit to the confession, and to request existing members to submit to it voluntarily, but this offer was rejected by the URCSA.
 The URCSA's position was that all members of the NGK should be required to swear that the Belhar Confession is true, or be expelled from the denomination.

 The NGK's opinion of the Belhar Confession had varied over the years.
 Initially, the NGK rejected the confession as being a political document or as a statement of Liberation Theology.
-Some time later the NGK acknowledged that the document's contents were true, with the proviso that references in the Belhar Confession to "the poor" not be regarded as an implicit reference to non-whites.
+Some time later the NGK acknowledged that the document's contents were true, with the proviso that references in the Belhar Confession to "the poor" not be regarded as an implicit reference only to non-whites.
 At the 2011 meeting of the General Assembly of the NGK, it was decided that processes to make the Belhar Confession part of the confessional base of the NGK should be initiated by its leadership.